 At Faster Glass, we are fueled by our insatiable curiosity and our desire to propel others by sharing what we've learned.
 Our posts aim to channel the former to accomplish the latter.

 Previously, I shared lessons from the failed French attempt to build the Panama Canal.
 In this article: how the Americans nearly repeated those mistakes and what finally turned things around.
 President Theodore Roosevelt was enthusiastic about what a canal could do for America’s growth.
-"Let the dirt fly!" was his mantra, and he made sure everyone he appointed understood what was at stake.
-Unfortunately, his first Chief Engineer, John Wallace, took those words as literal marc
+"Make the dirt fly!" was his mantra, and he made sure everyone he appointed understood what was at stake.
+Unfortunately, his first Chief Engineer, John Wallace, took those words as literal mar